vladbph/cymatix-doc/README.md

 ```
 This is actually tricky example. __zCymatix platform does not act on user requests__.
 It only deduces the intents and slots and follows the conversation flows => `t_prompt`'s time value above must be provided by the client application.
 The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

-* ### `B$` prefix
+* ## `B$` prefix
 `B$` prefix tells the framework to go back one step in the history and return that deduction.
-It is usefull for cases when user asks 'Please repeat that.' or 'Could you repeat it please?'
+It is useful for cases when user asks 'Please repeat that.' or 'Could you repeat it please?'
 ```
 Bot>What type of pizza would you like?
 User>What?